graphcore/examples/code_examples/popart/callbacks/README.md

 1) Prepare the environment.

-   Install the `poplar-sdk` following the README provided.
+   Install the Poplar SDK following the instructions in the Getting Started guide for your IPU system.
 Make sure to source the `enable.sh`
-    scripts for poplar, gc_drivers (if running on hardware) and PopART.
+    scripts for poplar and PopART.

 2) Run the example.
 Note that the PopART Python API only supports Python 3.